deepakdogus/Hero_Traveler/README.md

 2. Make sure using `ngrok` if testing on device because `localhost` is disabled.
 And make sure you use the `https` version of the `ngrok` url

 ### Building on Mojave with Xcode 10.1, RN version 0.53

+For now, due to our RN version, you need to build on XCode 10.1, which must be [downloaded from Apple's site](https://developer.apple.com/download/more/?=xcode).
+You **do not** need to replace your more current version of XCode with 10.1.
+You can have multiple versions installed at the same time.

 Very soon, you should be able to run the app on Xcode version 10.2 and onwards.
 In the meantime, you should use version 10.1 (confirm with a dev).
 You may run into some of the problems below: